geoffreyhale/react-firebase-game/README.md

 - are client-visible userIds a concern?
 - firebase security & permissions deep dive
 - more protect from accidental wipes, eg overwrites to zero in game
+- implement database backups

 ### Tier 2 (user convenience etc)

+- fix for if parent post is deleted
 - reactions on posts
 - display replies as replies
 - keep user logged in on refresh